 BASE (Silicone vs. Water):

 THIS IS VERY IMPORTANT!
 Go look at your foundation, read the ingredients (or be like me and just google what the base of your foundation is).
 If it is a water-based foundation, chances are it’s not going to bode well if you’re using an oil/silicone-based primer.
 If you’re using a water-based primer, however, if you wait a sufficient amount of time (letting the product sink in your skin so you can no longer feel it), it may not have any reaction to your oil/silicone-based foundation.

 SILICONE/OIL based primer water-based foundation

 WATER-based primer MAY be okay with SILICONE/OIL-based foundation.

 Here’s a Wayne Goss video with a good explanation of this.

 By this point, you may be wondering, well, HOW DO I KNOW WHAT MY PRIMER/FOUNDATION BASE IS?
 Well, it’s not fun, but you’ll have to read the ingredients (or just ask your friend Google!).

 Redditor u/kahlex did a great guide on this.
 Basically, if you see silicone ingredients near the top of the ingredient list, it is likely silicone-based.
-If there aren’t silicone near the top, it is expected water-based.
+If there isn’t silicone near the top, it is expected water-based.
 To determine whether a product is water-based or silicone-based, you have to look at the ingredients. -Cone/-methicone and -siloxane words near the top of the list tend to signal a silicone-based product.
-Water will be at the top of the list for any liquid product because water makes it liquidy.
+Water will be at the top of the list for any liquid product because water makes it liquid.
 It doesn’t mean that a product is water-based.
 Without water, the product would not be spreadable/blendable. — u/kahlex.
 How do you apply face primer: She uses examples and even shows that it’s not ALWAYS the case but a good majority.